 Mark and Angela's video collaborations with visual artists have been presented at Contemporary Arts Museum Houston, Blue Star Contemporary Art Museum, Trinity University Art Gallery, Guadalupe Cultural Arts Center, FL!GHT Gallery, and Presa House Gallery.

-The pair are currently in production on their feature-length documentary directorial debut, Tía Chuck, following the life and work of the late artist Chuck Ramirez.
-Learn more at TiaChuck.com.
+The pair recently completed their feature-length documentary directorial debut, Tía Chuck: A Portrait of Chuck Ramirez, following the life and work of the late artist Chuck Ramirez.
+Learn more at TiaChuckFilm.com.

 Vimeo Staff Picks